MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/configure-social-selling-assistant.md

 ## Configure a custom tag to promote posts

 Enable your organization to amplify specific messages on social media.
-Build on the functionality of the Social Selling Assistant by manually promoting such messages to your salespeople by adding a specific tag to a post in [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)].
+Build on the functionality of the Social Selling Assistant by manually promoting such messages to your salespeople by adding a specific tag to a post in [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)].

 ### Specify a promotion tag

-1. As an  administrator in [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)], go to **Settings** > **Custom Tags**.
+1. As an  administrator in [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)], go to **Settings** > **Custom Tags**.

 2. Select the tag you want to use to promote posts.